FAQ

 A: The app supports your own fonts.
 Typical entry points:

-- Playground: Text → Fonts, open the list, choose Custom font, and upload when prompted.
+- Playground: Text → Fonts, choose Custom font, and upload when prompted

 Only .ttf, .otf, and .json are supported.
 After upload, the font appears in the font list in all three places above.